travis-ci/docs-travis-ci-com/user/notifications.md

 > Note: Items in brackets are placeholders.
 Brackets should be omitted.

-### Note on HTTPS
+### Note on SSL/TLS Ciphers

-When posting notifications over HTTPS, be mindful of what ciphers are accepted.
+When posting notifications over SSL/TLS, be mindful of what ciphers are accepted by the receiving server.
-Notifications will fail if none of the ciphers work.
+Notifications will fail if none of the server's ciphers work.

 Currently, the following ciphers (as defined by the [jruby-openssl gem](https://rubygems.org/gems/jruby-openssl)) are known to work: